getpelican/pelican/docs/settings.rst

 Translations
 ============

 Pelican offers a way to translate articles.
-See the :doc:`Getting Started <getting_started>` section for more information.
+See the :doc:`Content <content>` section for more information.

 ========================================================    =====================================================